DannyGsGit/SciOps_Beanstalker/Docs/Elastic_Beanstalk_SciKitLearn.md

 # AWS Elastic Beanstalk - SciPy - SciKit - Flask Setup
 Elastic Beanstalk (EB) relies on Amazon Linux AMIs (by default) to deploy our application.
 This AMI requires a few configuration tweaks to install SciPy and SciKit.
 These instructions ensure applications with SciPy and SciKit-Learn libraries startup properly on EB.

-Topics:
-* Need a small instance, not micro
-* eb deploy --timeout to give SciPy time to compile

 ## Virtual Environments
 In order to keep things clean, we will want to work with virtual environments.
 A minimum of two environments should be used:
 1. Project Environment: A virtual environment containing python packages to run your code.
 Package requirements will be pulled from this environment, so make sure all dependencies are included!!!